-- Acquire and keep up to date knowledge of health and safety - Understand the operations of the business - Ensure and check that their business has appropriate resources and processes for health and safety.
+- Keep up to date knowledge of health and safety - Understand the operations of the business - Ensure and check that their business has appropriate resources and processes for health and safety.

-Elected members of a Council are not required to exercise due diligence over a Council Controlled Organisation (CCO) providing they are not an officer of that CCO e.g. an elected member will be an officer of a CCO if they are appointed on the Board of the CCO in an individual capacity.
+Elected members of a Council are not required to exercise due diligence over a Council Controlled Organisation (CCO) providing they are not officer of that CCO e.g. an elected member will be an officer of a CCO if they are on the Board of the CCO.